-If you can always try to buy the best reel possible.
+If you can always try to buy the highest quality reel possible.
 There are plenty of cheap reels available on the market and although they may seem like a good option they generally don't last.

 The main performance area that a cheap reel is likely to let you down is usually the drag.